grabbeh/cool-components/README.md

 </Box>
 ```

 In order to work, the module/styled-system needs a theme that defines various values (colors, spacing etc).
-It currently uses [Tachyons System](https://github.com/tachyons-css/tachyons-system) but I think this can be overridden if you use a separate theme provider...
+It currently uses [Tachyons System](https://github.com/tachyons-css/tachyons-system) but I think this can be overridden if you use a separate theme provider.

+If you want to use something like the above, you should definitely use [Rebass](https://rebassjs.org/)!